American Landmark: The 9/11 Memorial, Museum, and New World Trade Center

 Still under construction at the site are Two World Trade Center and the Performing Arts Center.

 Two World Trade was redesigned in the hopes of attracting media companies NewsCorp and 21st Century Fox, both controlled by Rupert Murdoch, as anchor tenants.
 The new design is a series of stepped glass boxes with outdoor terraces created by the Bjarke Ingels Group (BIG).
 Murdoch has decided against moving his companies to the tower, and construction is on hold while the tenant search continues.
 The tower will sit just north of the Transportation Hub.

 The Performing Arts Center has officially been named the Ronald O. Perelman Center for Performing Arts at the World Trade Center in honor of Mr. Perelman, a billionaire investor, and philanthropist who donated tens of millions to the project.
 The Center will resemble a large cube and sit immediately east of One World Trade Center.

 After the devastation of 9/11, the Memorial, Museum, and New World Trade Center stand as symbols of rebirth and remembrance at Ground Zero.
 The complex is a testament to the unique experience of shock, grief, strength, and resilience Americans faced on that day and in the years following.
 Even as September 11th falls deeper into history, its effects are still being felt.
-The ongoing construction at the site and war in Afghanistan are reminders that what was started that day has not yet been truly finished.

 In loving memory of all those lost on September 11, 2001.